phuctm97/n8n-nodes-pdfvector/pdf-vector-workflow-templates.md

 **Name:** Parse and Score Resumes with PDF Vector AI

 **Description:**

+## Overview
 HR departments and recruiters spend countless hours manually reviewing resumes, often missing qualified candidates due to time constraints.
 This workflow automates the entire resume screening process by extracting structured data from resumes in any format (PDF, Word documents, or even photographed/scanned resume images), calculating experience scores, and creating comprehensive candidate profiles ready for your ATS system.

-**Target Audience:** HR departments, recruitment agencies, talent acquisition teams, and hiring managers who need to process large volumes of resumes efficiently while maintaining quality candidate selection.
+## What You Can Do
+This workflow automatically retrieves resumes from Google Drive and uses AI to extract all relevant candidate information including personal details, work experience with dates, education, skills, and certifications.
+It intelligently handles various resume formats including PDFs, Word documents, and even scanned or photographed resumes using OCR.
+The workflow calculates total years of experience, tracks skill-specific experience, generates proficiency scores for each skill, and provides an AI-powered assessment of candidate strengths and suitability for different roles.

+## Who It's For
+Perfect for HR departments processing high volumes of applications, recruitment agencies managing multiple clients, talent acquisition teams seeking to improve candidate quality, and hiring managers who want data-driven insights for decision making.
+Ideal for organizations that need to maintain consistent evaluation standards across different reviewers and want to reduce time-to-hire while improving candidate match quality.

+## The Problem It Solves
-**Problem Solved:** Manual resume screening is inefficient and inconsistent.
-Different reviewers may evaluate the same resume differently, leading to missed opportunities.
-This template standardizes the extraction process, automatically calculates years of experience for each skill, and provides objective scoring metrics to help identify the best candidates faster.
+Manual resume screening is inefficient and inconsistent.
+Different reviewers may evaluate the same resume differently, leading to missed opportunities and bias.
+This workflow standardizes the extraction process, automatically calculates years of experience for each skill, and provides objective scoring metrics to help identify the best candidates faster while reducing human bias in the initial screening process.

-**Setup Instructions:**
+## Setup Instructions
 1. Configure Google Drive credentials in n8n
 2. Install the PDF Vector community node from the n8n marketplace
 3. Configure your PDF Vector API credentials